Natural resources of India: Nuclear

 India's proven nuclear reserves include uranium and thorium.

 Uranium

+AMD has established 433 thousand tonnes in-situ of uranium oxide resource across 47 uranium deposits.

-In Nalgonda District, the Rajiv Gandhi Tiger Reserve (the only tiger project in Telangana) has been forced to surrender over 3,000 sq. kilometres to uranium mining, following a directive from the Central Ministry of Environment and Forests.
+In 2003, following a directive from the Central Ministry of Environment and Forests, a uranium mining project in the Rajiv Gandhi Tiger Reserve (in Nalgonda District, Telangana) sparked public outcry, as 3,000 sq. kilometres were to be allocated for the project.

 In 2007, India was able to extract 229 tonnes of U3O8 from its soil.

 On 19 July 2011, Indian officials announced that the Tumalapalli mine in the Andhra Pradesh state of India could provide more than 170,000 tonnes of uranium, making it the world's largest uranium mine.
 Production of the ore is slated to begin in 2012.

 The Department of Atomic Energy (DAE) recently discovered that the upcoming mine in Tumalapalli has close to 49,000 tonnes of uranium reserves.
 This could help India's nuclear power aspirations as it is three times the original estimate of the area's deposits.